Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 The first reusable module — a three-zone VPC with public/private subnets, NAT egress, security groups layered by tier, and KMS keys per data domain.
 The same code shows up in every agent stack I've shipped, parameterised but otherwise unchanged.

 This article builds the single most copied piece of Terraform in my agent projects: a vpc-baseline module that gives every later component (ECS, RDS, OpenSearch, ACK) a sane place to land.
+It’s about 200 lines of HCL all-in.
+Worth typing once, refer to it forever.

 By the end you’ll have: